More

 Introduction: Multiplying Fractions

-Quick Tip: Start with modelling multiplication or division involving only whole numbers.
+Quick Tip: Start with modeling multiplication or division involving only whole numbers.
 You can then move on to fractional numbers.
-This way, the existing knowledge kids have, of multiplying or dividing whole numbers, will be refreshed and they would be able to connect it to constructing the models for fraction multiplication or division.
+This way, kids’ knowledge of multiplying or dividing whole numbers will be refreshed, and they can connect it to constructing the models for fraction multiplication or division.

 Let’s start with fraction multiplication.